Phil Alder Artist. Paintings.

 I tend to work through themes and ideas over ten to fifteen year cycles.
 Currently concentrating on gardens and movement but these have been recurring source material over several decades.

-My studio paintings are normally small to medium, that is around 30 cms - 100cms.
+My studio paintings are normally small to medium, that is around 30 cms - 100cms usually in oil paint laid over ground stained in acrylic.
 They are worked quickly in bouts but with lengthy periods of consideration between the painting sessions.

 The vocabulary of my style has been developed over many years and so illustrations in the gallery pages on this site show my work’s evolution.
 I have shown examples of previous work as well as current practice.